chamaeleonidae/api/docs/apis/profiles.md

-## Delete a User Profile permanently
+## Delete a User Profile permanently :id=delete-a-user-profile-permanently

 The ability to delete a User Permanently is part of our effort to allow your users to opt-out of continued data storage by Chameleon and its partners.